 Steve Seskin is a songwriter who’s written a bunch of hits, primarily for country artists.
 Melissa and her brother Randy took a songwriting class with him decades ago, and they learned a lot.

-While going through her CDs, Melissa found a 2 CD set of Steve Seskin performing his own songs, recorded at small venues with live audiences.
+While going through her CDs recently, Melissa found a 2 CD set of Steve Seskin performing his own songs, recorded at small venues with live audiences.
 She said I should listen to the CDs because this Steve Seskin guy is one of the best songwriters she knows.
 Now that I’m writing lyrics of my own, she thought I might get something out of it.

 I listened to his creative use of rhyme, his masterful storytelling, and his ability to pack a lifetime of emotion and experience into one song.
 It inspired me to keep moving forward with my own lyrical expression.